The PDC Course

 If you have a family member or friend who would also like to take this course we offer a $300 discount for this person.
 And you can invite more than on additional person at this price.

 $1295 for each additional person/$1150 early registration when registering as a group in the same course.

-Registration is by phone only for groups or couples.
+Registration for groups or couples.

 Should My Spouse/Partner/Close Friend/Family Member take the course with me?